 Parenting isn’t easy, no matter the situation.
 However, adoptive and foster parenting present their own set of challenges as well.
 This said, the right resources can help make all the difference.
 More than 40% of school-aged children in foster care have educational difficulties.
 A focus on educational resources can help a child with learning difficulties build confidence and reach new academic milestones.
 Foster Coalition helps link foster families with these kinds of needs to churches and other organizations that can provide financial, tutoring, and other means of support.

-Our role in the fostering world is simple: We aim to connect agencies, organizations, churches, and individuals looking to support those in the foster care system.
+Our role in the fostering world is simple: We connect agencies, organizations, churches, and individuals looking to support those in the foster care system.
 This includes support for full-time foster and adoptive families.
 We strive to provide solutions that work in many ways.

 We do this by offering: